Manwil00/team-dev_ops-fork/README.md

 1. Navigate to the Ansible directory:
     ```sh
-    cd infra/ansible/  # From Project root
+    cd infra/ansible/  # From project root folder

-    cd ../ansible # From the terraform
+    cd ../ansible      # From the terraform folder
     ```

 2. Place the private key file (`labsuser.pem`, obtained earlier) into this directory.